"My Glory Never Dies" - Graduate Writing Center

 Glory (TriStar Pictures, Freddie Fields Productions; 1989)

-Following are the dates, topics, and selections of poetry, prose, plays, and films to be read/viewed within each class.
+Below are the dates, topics, and selections of poetry, prose, plays, and films to be read and viewed within each class.
 (Programming details are subject to change.)

 Readings: Literature selections will be concise and can be read within the class time.
 All required texts and film will be provided by the instructor.
 Handouts will be distributed at the end of each class for the following class.